 Goal Action Limit Rate Exclusion Specific skill Learn to play the piano.
 Sign up for piano lessons.
 Practice 1 hour a day; 2 hours per day on the weekends.
 Habit improvement Develop a better sleep schedule.
 Go to bed by 10:30 pm on weeknights.
 Do not nap during free periods.
-Achievement Get my GPA up to a 90 or above.
+Achievement Earn a grade in Math that demonstrates improvement.
 Sign up for a peer tutor in Math.
 Attend Math extra help every Wednesday.
 Personal growth Meet new people.
 Sign up for Uke and Bongo Club.
 Sit with at least one person I don't know at each walk-through meal.